Omoda C5: Indonesia

 The Indonesian market Omoda 5 was revealed in February 2023, and went on sale a month later.
 Deliveries start in May 2023.
 Initial variants for the Omoda 5 were the Z and RZ, all powered by a 1.5-litre turbocharged petrol, with front-wheel drive and CVT.
 It is locally assembled at Handal Indonesia Motor's facility in Bekasi, West Java with knock-down kits imported from China.

 In September 2023, the GT trim was added to the range.
 The GT is powered by a 1.6-litre turbocharged petrol engine with a 7-speed dual-clutch automatic, available in either front-wheel drive or all-wheel drive.
 It was discontinued in 2025.

 The battery electric version went on sale on 5 February 2024 as the Omoda E5, making Indonesia the first market to receive the electric version.
 Local production started in December 2023.
 Initially available with a white-blue interior at launch, a black interior option was added in May 2024.
 An entry-level variant, dubbed the "Pure", was introduced in July 2024.

 The facelift model for the internal combustion and battery electric versions was introduced on 25 June 2025 and was renamed to Chery C5 (petrol) and Chery E5 (electric).
 The variants of the facelift model remain unchanged from the pre-facelift model and the GT trim was discontinued.
 The C5 received a multi-link suspension instead of a torsion beam for the rear suspension and is paired with a 6-speed dual-clutch transmission replacing the CVT.

+In February 2026, the GT AWD variant was discontinued due to low sales with less than 100 units sold during its sales period and Chery's focus shifted to introducing vehicles equipped with electrification technology.
+The C5 CSH (Chery Super Hybrid) model, powered by the 1.5-litre turbocharged petrol hybrid, was also introduced in the same month at the 33rd Indonesia International Motor Show.